LiskArchive/lips/proposals/lip-nazar-architecture.md

 **How debugging will work with this architecture**

 I felt nothing will change in regard to debugging.
 It would be same as we are doing right now.
 You will start the whole ecosystem of modules with one command and you you will see consolidated logs on console.
-So you will be doing same kind of debugging what we do right now by looking into logs.
+So you will be doing same kind of debugging that we do right now by looking into logs.

 For debugging IPC channels we, we will add extensive logging to catch any activity, so that would not be any issue.
 Fo node interactive debugging, I don’t think it will be break with this architecture.

 **Using modules in other products**

-Any module we design or create is designed to used in lisk-core ecosystem.
+Any module we create is designed to used in lisk-core ecosystem.
 As every module have a dependency of Lisk Controller to be available.
-So I don’t see using lisk-core module to any other product like “Commander” makes any sense.
+I don’t see that using lisk-core modules in other products like “Commander” makes sense.

-For sidechains (not sure about what exactly sidechains would be), they can use lisk-core modules.
+For sidechains, they can use lisk-core modules.
 As each module will have a very well defined set of actions and events and protocol to communicate.
-So if used properly, their functionality can be achieved in sidechains.
+If used properly, their functionality can be achieved in sidechains.

 **Which tool we use for IPC communication**

-We not finalizing any tool at the moment to implement IPC channel concept.
-Probable and available options are Custom Node implementation, PM2 implementation or look for any other tool for this purpose.
-But none of it been finalized, we will probably experiment with all options to choose to right one for us.
+We are not finalizing any tool at the moment to implement IPC channel concept.
+Probable and available options are Custom Node implementation, PM2 implementation or to look for any other tool for this purpose.
+This has not yet been finalized, we will probably experiment with all options to choose to right one for us.

 **What is database component?**

 First thing first, every component, module and plugin mentioned in this proposal are standard npm packages.
-Afterwards, database component, that will be used to perform any kind of RDBMS activity.
+Afterwards, a database component, will be used to perform any kind of RDBMS activity.
 We call it component because it will be initialized and stay available on controller layer to be utilized by any other module (the way we are doing right now).

 For modules which are spawned independently they create instance of this component on their end.
 For creating new instance, either they can pass the configuration from themself or can ask controller to share ONLY the configuration (json object) of particular component.
 So the respective module can use same configuration, override some or pass new configuration.
 In the end it will have its own instance of the component.

 **How to refactor current code base?**

-The above architecture require a lot of code change, or theoretically almost rewrite to all major components of the system.
+The above architecture requires a considerable code change, or theoretically almost a complete rewrite to all major components of the system.
 So to achieve this final target we suggest to go through following steps:

 1. Convert app.js to a controller with module bootstrapping support
 2. Convert current database, logger, cache and system to re-initializable components
-3. Create “Chain” module actually consists of following modules:
+3. Create a “Chain” module that actually consists of following modules:
    * Blocks Manager
    * Transactions Manager
    * Delegates Manager
    * Sync Manager
    * Transaction Pool
    * Forging Manager
-4. Create “P2P” module actually consists of following modules:
+4. Create a “P2P” module that actually consists of following modules:
    * Network Manager
    * Network Broadcaster
-5. Create “API” module actually consists of:
+5. Create an “API” module that actually consists of:
    * HTTP API
-6. Only “API” and “P2P” module will spawn their own child process, while rest of “Chain” module will reside inside controller.
-7. The “Chain” module will contain everything as it is which currently reside in core, with same file structure
+6. Only “API” and “P2P” module will spawn their own child process, while rest of “Chain” module will reside inside the controller7.
+The “Chain” module will contain everything as it is which currently reside in core, with same file structure
-8. In upcoming iterations we can split up “Chain” module into role specific modules
+7. In upcoming iterations we can split up “Chain” module into role specific modules

 Also look at [detail action plan to migrate](https://github.com/LiskHQ/lisk-modular/issues/12) to new architecture.